jakub5016/self-learning_snake/README.md

-Hi, in this project i'm going to create self learing version of snake that i've created before.
-Here is link to this project: https://github.com/JAKGIL/pygame
+## Description

+This project is forked from my pervous accout: github.com/JAKGIL.
+I'm going to develop it.

+Project bases on the game created earlier by me: https://github.com/JAKGIL/pygame.